amrelhusseiny/amrelhusseiny.github.io/content/blog/005_cities_skylines_001_modeling/cities_skylines_001_modeling.md

 ctrl+Plus , ctrl+Minus = expand and shrink selection
-ctrl+shift+t ->> in the shading view after clicking on material , will open the file view shift+a = in shading view , will show menu of filters you can add to the material map Z = change viewport rendering type (Solid, wireframe and so on) y = when you select meshs and press y , it will separate mesh from the object
+ctrl+shift+t ->> in the shading view after clicking on material , will open the file view shift+a = in shading view , will show menu of filters you can add to the material map Z , shoft+Z = change viewport rendering type (Solid, wireframe and so on) y = when you select meshs and press y , it will separate mesh from the object shift + S -> to shoew th cursor menu
+F12 - render

 ## References
 - [Getting started video series (Youtube)](https://www.youtube.com/watch?v=g2FWdCH-c30)
 - [A great reference for everything about modeling for cities skylines (Website)](https://cslmodding.info/)